iopipe/iopipe-js-profiler/README.md

 container filesystem, we have published [awslambda-npm-install](https://github.com/iopipe/awslambda-npm-install) to simplify the compilation process.

+Simply run `awslambda-npm-install` to build binary dependencies into `node_modules`.
+Further information on the build and publishing process will be documented as it develops.

 This module is designed for both local development, and for deploying on AWS Lambda, using separatey compiled C extensions for NodeJS/v8.